Nutrition and Dietetics, Bachelor of Science

 4+1 with M.S. in Nutrition and Dietetics/Dietetic Internship program

 When students with a declared Nutrition and Dietetics major at Benedictine University have only two semesters of coursework to complete the B.S. in Nutrition and Dietetics (normally after Junior year), they can apply for pre-admit into the Benedictine University M.S. in Nutrition and Dietetics/Track A with accredited Dietetic Internship program or pre-admit into Track B. Pre-admit into Track A requires application to both the graduate school and the Dietetic Internship program (see Dietetic Internship website for details).
 This acceptance is considered binding with the following conditions: the student remains in the Nutrition and Dietetics undergraduate major in good standing (academic, financial, etc.) and completes the undergraduate degree in two semesters or less.
-To complete this graduate degree Track A in a year (12 months) following completion of the Nutrition and Dietetics major program, students need to complete NUTR 5539 Health and Wellness Research Planning in their undergraduate senior year.
+To complete this graduate degree Track A in a year (to 16 months) following completion of the Nutrition and Dietetics major program, students need to complete NUTR 5491 Nutrition Assessment Lab in their undergraduate senior year.

 Students in the BS Nutrition and Dietetics major will achieve the following student learning outcomes (SLO):